Grief and Bereavement

 Symptoms of Healthy Grieving

-- Attempts to regain the loved one (bargaining)
+- Bargaining (attempt to regain the loved one)

-Research has shown that loss affects the health of the grieving individual.
-Some physical symptoms common with Grief are sleep disturbances, loss of appetite, headaches, back pain, indigestion, shortness of breath, heart palpitations and even occasional dizziness and nausea.
+Research has shown that loss affects the health of the grieving person.
+Some physical symptoms common with grief are problems sleeping, loss of appetite, headaches, back pain, indigestion, shortness of breath, heart palpitations and sometimes even dizziness and nausea.

 Grief and Depression